auth-global/self-documenting-cryptography/README.md

 There's no technical reason to go with acoustics as the name for the metaphor versus say, something that suggests a different physical transmission medium such as radio waves, visible light, electronic circuitry, or perhaps just a generic "cryptosignaling".
 However I don't feel cryptosignaling is nearly as memorable or descriptive, and sound is the primary means of communication for most humans in face-to-face physical interactions.

 I also went with cryptoacoustics because I am interested in hi-fi audio and professional sound reinforcement systems, and was thinking a fair bit about those topics while I was developing cryptoacoustics.
+I also thought of my friend Duncan Lowne, who was interested in acoustics, computer engineering, and electronic music.
+Now that I see the metaphor, I'm sure he would understand it, and I'm sure he would be delighted to have his memory tied to the cryptoacoustic transmission medium.

 I am sure I would have found cryptoacoustics to be a rather surprising concept as recently as July 2022.
 That reminded me of the pleasantly surprising acoustics of [Chicago's Field Museum of Natural History](https://www.fieldmuseum.org/), which I remember my [swing choir](https://en.wikipedia.org/wiki/Glee_\(TV_series\)) exploring on a performance-adjacent field trip.
 While that kind of effect is better experienced in person, Malinda provides a reasonable YouTube demonstration of the kinds of acoustic effects that are possible in [Singing in Church](https://www.youtube.com/watch?v=H6zswBOzxig).